 The Umoya Scholarship Programme provides tertiary education funding for young students from designated groups living within a 50km radius of the wind farm.
 The fields of study include teaching, engineering, science, environment and nursing.

-Umoya Energy’s environment development programmes include funding of the South Africa National Parks Conservation Project.
+Umoya Energy Wind Farm’s environment development programmes included funding of the South Africa National Parks Conservation Project.

-Local contractors are clearing alien vegetation as well as performing other land management activities under contract with SANParks.
-The objective of this initiative is to train local people with skills to allow them to access the formal economy through securing permanent employment and/or establishment of small businesses.
-Since inception, the programme has provided employment to a minimum of 50 people per annum.
+Local contractors cleared alien vegetation as well as performing other land management activities under contract with SANParks.
+The objective of this initiative was to train local people with skills to allow them to access the formal economy through securing permanent employment and/or establishment of small businesses.

 2nd Floor, Fernwood House, The Oval, 1 Oakdale Road, Newlands, Cape Town, 7700